August Events and Festivals

 Also, not to be missed is the ever popular Ebor Fashion Lawn, where style and elegance can be found in abundance.

-Started in 1967 as an antidote to the yearning for the Caribbean culture and heritage of a group of West Indian students in Leeds, 2017 marks the milestone 50th anniversary of Leeds West Indian Carnival.
+Started in 1967 as an antidote to the yearning for the Caribbean culture and heritage of a group of West Indian students in Leeds, 2018 marks the 51st anniversary of Leeds West Indian Carnival.

 Half a century later and still led by pioneer founding member Arthur France, they are rightly proud to be one of the North’s biggest and most adored annual events.